guruyaya/isr_flower_id-info_getter/README.md

 2. Get the names of the images from the net

 # Steps
+1. mkdir data & data/images
-1. run get_wikipedia_data.py
+2. run get_wikipedia_data.py
-2. run get_flicker_images_urls.py
+3. run get_flicker_images_urls.py
-3. Download geckodriver for your system
+4. Download geckodriver for your system
-4. run get_google_images.py
+5. run get_google_images.py
+6. use get_images.py to download images